 Perspectives is a quarterly newsletter written for people with dementia that addresses the concerns, reflections, and coping skills of individuals with Alzheimer's or a related memory disorder.

-Reading material - In our web site we list sources of reading material specifically selected for individuals with certain diagnosis.
-Click on the tab "We serve Persons with", and select the diagnosis of interest to you.
+Reading material - On our website we list sources of reading material specific to an array of dementia diagnoses.
+Click on the "We serve persons with" tab and select the diagnosis of interest to you.

 Presentations to the community - We have a well-rounded team of neurologists, social workers, psychometrists, physicians, gerontologists, and nurse practitioners who are well-versed to give presentations in the community targeting a wide range of audiences, including potential research participants, their family members, and community health care professionals, including physicians.

 If you would like to arrange for one of our speakers to give a presentation at your facility, please contact Christina Gigliotti, PhD at email@example.com.